microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/faq/languages.rst

 What languages does Office Online support?
 ==========================================

+..  versionchanged:: 2017.11.15
+    Updated list to reflect the addition/removal of several languages.

 Office Online supports over 100 languages.
 In order to control the language of the Office Online UI, see the :term:`UI_LLCC` placeholder value.